Home

 Laptop Wi-fi cards

-These are PCMCIA cards that slide into a special slot on many laptops, adding wi-fi connectivity to laptops.
+Most new laptops and notebooks come with wi-fi built-in, but older models don’t.
+For older machines, you should be able to use a PCMCIA cards that slide into a special slot on older laptops, adding wi-fi connectivity.
 If looking for a card, try:

-- T-Mobile Web 'n' Walk - For the ultimate in flexibility - these support 3G and GPRS, so you're not restricted to wi-fi
+• T-Mobile Mobile Broadband – For the ultimate in flexibility – these support 3G and GPRS, so you’re not restricted to wi-fi

 Wireless